joelouthan/joelouthan/README.md

 ## Cur

->Song of Solomon 2:16a (CSB) My love is mine and I am his

-God loves me this I know for the Bible tells me so.
-Theologicus is my little attempt to tell God how much I love and adore him.
-For:

 >Psalm 17:15 (CSB) But I will see your face in righteousness; when I awake, I will be satisfied with your presence.